-We had a fabulous ride alongside the river through a valley to the town of Aguas Calientes which was to be our base, then a bumpy trip up a track in a bus to the magnificent Machu Picchu which is one of the new Seven Wonders of the World.
+We had a fabulous ride alongside the river through a valley to the town of Aguas Calientes which was to be our base, then a steep and slow trek up the mountainside to the magnificent Machu Picchu which is one of the new Seven Wonders of the World.
 Words are not necessary – the pictures say it all!

 Right now I’m feeling a little hungry so maybe it’s time to talk about food and drink!